NanoIntegris

 NanoIntegris is a nanotechnology company based in Boisbriand, Quebec specializing in the production of enriched, single-walled carbon nanotubes.
 In 2012, NanoIntegris was acquired by Raymor Industries, a large-scale producer of single-wall carbon nanotubes using the plasma torch process.

-The proprietary technology through which NanoIntegris creates their products spun out of the Hersam Research Group at Northwestern University.
+The proprietary technology through which NanoIntegris creates its products spun out of the Hersam Research Group at Northwestern University.

 Process

 The process through which these technologies emerged is called Density Gradient Ultracentrifugation (DGU).
 DGU has been used for some time in biological and medical applications but Dr. Mark Hersam utilized this process with carbon nanotubes which allowed for those nanotubes with semi-conductive properties to be separated from those with conductive properties.
 While the DGU method was the first one to convincingly produce high-purity semiconducting carbon nanotubes, the rotation speeds involved limit the amount of liquid, and thus nanotubes, that can be processed with this technology.
 NanoIntegris has recently licensed a new process using selective wrapping of semiconducting nanotubes with conjugated polymers.
-This method is scalable thus enables the supply of this material in large quantities for commercial applications.
+This method is scalable thus enabling the supply of this material in large quantities for commercial applications.